bobdamit/photo3s/GITHUB_ACTIONS.md

 # GitHub Actions Setup for Lambda Deployment

 This document explains how to configure GitHub secrets for automatic Lambda deployment.
-The workflow deploys the Lambda function only - bucket configuration and environment variables are managed via AWS Console.
+The workflow deploys the Lambda function and automatically creates the required IAM role if it doesn't exist.

 ## Required GitHub Secrets

 Go to your repository → Settings → Secrets and variables → Actions → New repository secret

-### 1. AWS Credentials
+### 1. AWS Credentials (Required)
 ```
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY